 \section{Maximal simple types.}

 Let~$G = \GL_m(D)$ for a central division algebra~$D$ of reduced degree~$d$ over~$F$ (where possibly $D = F$).
 This is the group of $F$-points of a connected reductive group $\bG / F$, which is an inner form of~$\GL_{md, F}$ splitting over~$F_d$.
 Fix a central simple algebra $A$ of dimension $n^2$ over $F$ and a simple left $A$-module~$V$ such that the opposite of the endomorphism algebra $\End_A(V)$ is isomorphic to~$D$.
 Then~$D$ acts to the right on~$V$, and upon a choice of basis~$A$ identifies with the matrix algebra~$M_m(D)$ (passing to the opposite algebra ensures that the multiplication is as expected).
 In this section we recall some basic properties of the objects which go into the definition of types for cuspidal representations of~$G$.
-A lot of this material is standard, but we need generalizations to the non-split case of certain well-known properties of simple characters of~$\GL_n(F)$, and we couldn't find these in the literature.
+A lot of this material is standard, but we need generalizations to the non-split case of certain well-known properties of simple characters of~$\GL_n(F)$, and we could not find these in the literature.

 The coefficient field for representations will be an algebraically closed field~$R$ of characteristic different from~$p$.
 By~\cite{SecherreStevensblocks}, an analogue of the Bernstein decomposition holds for the category of smooth $R$-representations of~$G$, and the blocks are in bijection with inertial equivalence classes of supercuspidal supports.
-We recall that a supercuspidal support consists of a pair $(L, \sigma)$ consisting of the group~$L$ of $F$-points of an $F$-Levi factor of an $F$-parabolic subgroup of~$\bG$, together with a supercuspidal $R$-representation~$\sigma$ of~$L$.
-Two such pairs $(L_i, \sigma_i)$ are inertially equivalent if there exists $g \in G$ and an unramified character~$\chi$ of~$L_1$ such that $L_2 = gL_1g^{-1}$ and $\chi\sigma_1 = \ad(g)^*\sigma_2$.
-The block corresponding to an inertial class~$[L, \sigma]$ consists of those smooth representations all of whose irreducible subquotients have supercuspidal support in~$[L, \sigma]$ (see section~10.1 in~\cite{SecherreStevensblocks}).
-As stated, this definition requires the uniqueness of supercuspidal support up to conjugacy for an irreducible representation, which is proved in section~6.2 of~\cite{MSreps}.
+We recall that a supercuspidal support consists of a pair $(L, \sigma)$, where~$L$ is the group of $F$-points of the $F$-Levi quotient of an $F$-parabolic subgroup of~$\bG$, and~$\sigma$ is a supercuspidal $R$-representation of~$L$.
+Two such pairs $(L_i, \sigma_i)$ are inertially equivalent if there exist $g \in G$ and an unramified character~$\chi$ of~$L_1$ such that $L_2 = gL_1g^{-1}$ and $\chi\sigma_1 = \ad(g)^*\sigma_2$.
+The block corresponding to an inertial class~$[L, \sigma]$ consists of those smooth representations all of whose irreducible subquotients have supercuspidal support in~$[L, \sigma]$ (see~\cite[Section~10.1]{SecherreStevensblocks}).
+As stated, this definition requires the uniqueness of supercuspidal support up to conjugacy for an irreducible representation, which is proved in~\cite[Section~6.2]{MSreps}.